GoogleCloudPlatform/community/tutorials/deploy-grails-to-google-cloud/index.md

 ### Application Deployment Configuration

-To deploy to Google App Engine, we need to add the file _src/main/appengine/app.yaml_
+To deploy to Google App Engine, add the file _src/main/appengine/app.yaml_

 It describes the application’s deployment configuration: